 In December of 2018 Solano County, along with three other California counties (Los Angeles Orange, San Diego) and in collaboration with U.C.
 Davis Behavioral Health Center of Excellence (UCD BHCE) and One Mind, were approved for a 5-year Mental Health Services Act (MHSA) Innovation Project to develop the infrastructure for a sustainable Early Psychosis (EP) Learning Health Care Network (LHCN) programs.
+Since the approval of the project, Stanislaus, Napa and Sonoma counties have joined.
 The utility of which will be tested through a robust statewide evaluation.
 This project, led by U.C.
 Davis in partnership with U.C.
 San Francisco, U.C.
 San Diego, University of Calgary and a number of California counties, will bring consumer-level data to the clinician's fingertips, allow programs to learn from each other, and position the state to participate in the development of a national network to inform and improve care for individuals with early psychosis across the United States.
-The evaluation would assess the impact of the LHCN on consumer- and program-level metrics, as well as utilization and cost rats of EP programs.
+The evaluation would assess the impact of the LHCN on consumer- and program-level metrics, as well as utilization and cost rates of EP programs.
 This will allow counties to adjust their programs based on lessons learned through multiple research approaches.
 The EP LHCN will leverage technology and the findings will be used at a statewide level to guide EP programs in utilizing outcome-based models to treat consumers.
-To review the Annual Innovation Report FY 2018/19 for the EP LHCN Project, please click here.
+To review the Annual Innovation Report FY 2021/22 reviewing the progress for the EP LHCN Project, please click here.

 Previous Innovation Project (ended June 2021): Interdisciplinary Collaboration and Cultural Transformation Model (ICCTM) Innovation Project